List of Castilian monarchs: Jiménez dynasty

-House of Ivrea
+House of Ivrea / Burgundy

 The following dynasts are descendants, in the male line, of Urraca's first husband, Raymond of Burgundy.

-Succession crisis
+Civil War

-Following the death of Peter, a succession crisis arose between Peter's illegitimate half-brother Henry of Trastámara and the Englishman John of Gaunt, a great great grandson of Ferdinand III of Castile, who claimed the title of King of Castile and Léon by virtue of his marriage to Constance, daughter of Peter.
-Henry took the throne by force, and faced several military actions by John of Gaunt, who had forged an alliance with John I of Portugal in an attempt to enforce his claim, however John of Gaunt was unsuccessful in his campaigns, and Henry established the House of Trastámara as the new ruling dynasty of Castile.
+In 1366, Peter's conduct led to an uprising by his illegitimate half-brother Henry with support from France and Aragon.
+After three years, Henry triumphed in 1369, and personally executed Peter.

 House of Trastámara

-Henry II was the illegitimate son of Alfonso XI.
-He was made count of Trastámara.
+Henry II, the founder of the Trastámara dynasty was installed after victory in the Castilian Civil War.

 House of Habsburg

 House of Bourbon

 The Crown of Castile existed in its own right within the Spanish crown and with its own law until the arrival of the Bourbon dynasty after the War of Spanish Succession.